AnimalLogic/maya-usd/README.md

 # FAQ
-## Why do this as a separate git repo?
+## Why are the build files a separate git repo to the source files?
 See https://www.al.com.au:8443/display/~eoinm/Options+for+dev+workflow+Transition+from+AL_USDMaya+to+maya-usd for background info

 ## Where are the docs?